 There are huge charts below detailing every Table Service and Quick Service restaurant and the value of a credit at those locations.
 You can plan according to those lists and/or keep these general things in mind when maximizing credits:

-- Character meals are generally a great use of a credit.
+- Character meals and dining packages are generally a great use of a credit.

 - Signature Restaurants are almost never the best way to maximize a credit since they require 2 Table Service credits per meal but don't cost twice as much if you were paying out-of-pocket.

 - Go for the steak, lobster, shakes and orange juice.
 Those are often the most expensive options so take advantage when they're on the menu.